Back in the early days of my vegetarianism, I didn’t care about carbs and I ate falafel by the fistful.

 Nowadays?
 Different story.

 I found out the hard way that those pesky “portions” that nutritionists talk about actually carry some value.
-One being that you cannot consume your body weight in falafel and continue about your day comfortably.
+One is that you cannot consume your body weight in falafel and continue about your day comfortably.

 Okay, maybe you can.

 Ever heard of rock bottom?
 I almost broke my skinny jeans during the 2 am falafel incident of 2012.
 That’s pretty close.
-I knew it was time to reel it in and I hadn’t had a falafel since then.
+I knew it was time to reel it in and I hadn’t had falafel since then.
 UNTIL NOW….!!!!

-Now I know there will be some diehard falafel lovers out there that call shenanigans on my cauliflower substitutions and to them I say, “Okay, use my chickpea substitutions then”.
+Now I know there will be some diehard falafel lovers out there that call shenanigans on my cauliflower substitutions and to them, I say, “Okay, use my chickpea substitutions then”.

-At that point I hope they also say “okay” and then we enjoy our customized Fawaffles together in harmony.
+At that point, I hope they also say “okay” and then we enjoy our customized Fawaffles together in harmony.

 To get a super great crisp on these I had to finagle the waffling process.

 Try adding a tbsp of oil to the waffle iron before adding the batter,

 then again on top of the Fawaffle before you close the iron.